 It’s a pleasant hike along the miniature creek under the shade of Ponderosa pines and Juniper and Manzanita trees.
 Some say it’s one of the prettiest trails in Prescott.
 Keep a lookout for the rock formations.
 If you’re lucky, and look carefully enough, you might see the “secret waterfall” hidden there.
 (No water was running when I went.)
 After a mellow climb, you’ll reach a crest that yields expansive views of the surrounding ranges— the Sierra Prietas, the Bradshaws, and the San Francisco peaks.
 Here you can retrace your steps or continue on trail 48 to the southwest or explore trail 94115 to the north east.
 I read some reports that there’s an 11-mile hike that takes you to Thumb Butte.
 (Sounds like a car shuttle might be in order for that one unless you’re mountain biking or up for a marathon hike.)

 Prescott’s dedication to their extensive trail system is admirable.
 Over my 3 days here, I’ve had the pleasure of exploring a sampler of them by foot and wheel (Thumb Butte, Spruce Mountain, Granite Basin, Goldwater Lake, Petroglyph Trail, Constellation Trails, and the Peavine/ Iron King Trails .)
 Just beware that the disparate systems, naming conventions and maps can be confusing.
 People mistakenly refer to trails by the wrong numbers.
 Different city and national forest websites may provide conflicting information on hike mileage and other details.
 I couldn’t figure out what the mileage was for this one.
-Oh and it’s another double misnomer hike – there are no Aspen trees on this trail despite the name and the creek is barely in existence.
+Oh and it’s another double misnomer hike – there are no Aspen trees on this trail despite the name and the creek is only a dribble.
 Perhaps it’s more of a creek in the spring?

 Trail details: The first mile of the trail is part of the Prescott Circle Trail – it takes you up to a junction for trail 48 to the southwest or trail 94115 to the northeast.
 I’d rate it as easy.
 The Prescott Circle Trail is a network of city and Prescott National Forest trails that combine to make a 54-mile loop around Prescott.
 I’ll have to investigate more of these trails next time I’m in the area.